JonasKaplan/Crochet/README.md

 ## Usage

-To use the Crochet language, include the header, first build the code using the provided Makefile.
+To use the Crochet language, first build the code using the provided Makefile.
 Then, either include the `C/crochet.h` header and link the created `libcrochet.a` file during compilation, or use the created executable, with the name of a `.cht` file to interpret.

 ## Credits